Life of Belle (2024) Review – A Genuinely Chilling DIY Family Affair

 Life of Belle is, also, directed by Shawn Robinson so, likely, another family member.
 This really offers up a unique air of legitimacy to the family setting and a sense of real comfort that helps you to buy into the story taking place.

-The kids, Syrenne and Zacharay, are fantastic.
+The kids, Syrenne and Zachary, are fantastic.
 Without question, two of the most natural performances I have seen from children in a horror movie.
 Much of this can, likely, be attributed to the family setting and the fun atmosphere created by their parents and director when making the movie.
 But even scenes where the kids are simply playing together or filming videos for Belle’s vlog feel extremely organic.
 They really manage to turn it on when scared, as well, which is commendable given the situation.

 Special nod to the director for the children’s height camera shots and lighting.
 Placing the viewer, effectively, into the shoes of the children.
 Sarah Mae Robinson does a nice job too but how natural the kids are makes her performance fade into the background somewhat.

-This is starting to sound a little bit like one of those paid reviews you read on IMDB and that is not my intention.
+This is starting to sound a little bit like one of those paid reviews you read on IMDb and that is not my intention.
 I just think it is important to give praise where praise is due.
 Especially when it comes to a genre that is polluted by low effort crap.
 But I thought Life of Belle was a legitimately decent film.
 There are issues, though.

 I am not sure whether you can class the movie as “scary”.
 There are scenes depicted from the perspective of the children that are quite effective.
 But there are no real high points outside of one particularly nice jump scare facilitated by some clever camera placement.
 It is generally quite uneventful and lacking in chills.